AgregoreWeb/agregore-browser/README.md

 - Open links in new windows (right click on element)
 - Basic navigation bar (`ctrl+l` to bring into focus)
 - Dev tools (`ctrl+shift+i`)
-- Autocomplete URLs from history (type in the URL bar)
+- Autocomplete URLs from history (type in the URL bar, up/down to navigate, right to autocomplete)
 - Persist open windows when quitting
 - Basic Chrome Extension support (hardcoded into the source for now)
 - Save files from pages (any protocol)